anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 ## Batching

 The implementation proposed in this document doesn't support batching of multiple transactions from a same address in a single block.
 More specifically, the transactions will all succeed only if they are executed in the intended order, but the order in which transactions will be included in the block by the proposer is not guaranteed.
-An out of order execution of multiple transactions would lead to the failure of some of them (in the worst case, the failure of all of them but the first one executed, in the best case, the failure of only the last transaction).
+An out of order execution of multiple transactions would lead to the failure of some of them (in the worst case, the failure of all of them but one, in the best case, the failure of only one).
 This problem will be amplified by the introduction of Ferveo for DKG which will be able to reorder transactions.

 The Wasm implementation of replay protection can't cope with this problem because every wasm run (of either a transaction or a validity predicate) is only aware of its context, meaning the wasm bytecode and the serialized transaction data.
 The lack of awareness of the other transactions makes it impossible to develop a replay protection mechanism supporting batching in wasm.